 I’ll be honest with you.
 As I approached the first of the hanging bridges, I was terrified of going over them and even shed a tear or two at the thought.

 But I was determined to cross them.
 And once you do a couple, you may find you get used to them and actually start to enjoy the experience – that’s what happened to me!
 I quickly forgot how high up I was and enjoyed pointing out the birds that flew above us and the other animals in the trees.

-Another thing to bear in mind is that the ground below you is largely obscured by the trees under the bridge.
+Another thing to bear in mind is that the ground below you is largely obscured by the trees and clouds of humidity under the bridge.
 It’s difficult to see the forest floor unless you look directly down and in between the tree branches beneath you.
 That made me feel very safe – as if there was a giant canopy of trees helping to keep me up.